FrancescaFrisoni/MPCDF_HPC/Using_apptainer.md

 apptainer exec geospatial_latest.sif R
 ```

-5. To install extra libraries In R it is necessay to create a writeable sandbox from the container
+5. To install extra libraries In R it is necessary to create a writeable sandbox from the container
 ```sh
 module load apptainer/1.2.2
 apptainer build --sandbox foo/ geospatial_latest.sif